AmberC0209/PaddleX/docs/practical_tutorials/object_detection_fall_tutorial.en.md

 ## 2. Quick Start

-PaddleX offers two ways to experience the pipelines: locally through the PaddleX wheel package or on the **Baidu AIStudio Community**.
+PaddleX offers two ways to experience the pipelines: locally through the PaddleX wheel package or on the <b>Baidu AIStudio Community</b>.

 - Local Experience:
     ```bash